Jaseci-Labs/jaseci/docs/docs/examples/littleX/draft.md

 ## Remove_tweet test case

-The `test remove_tweet` test case verifies the successful deletion of a tweet.
-It begins by retrieving an existing tweet associated with the `tweet` node through traversal from the profile.
-Subsequently, the `remove_tweet` walker is spawned from the `tweet node` to initiate the removal process.
-Finally, the test confirms that no tweets remain linked to the profile, thereby validating that the tweet has been successfully deleted.
+The `remove_tweet` walker allows a `Profile` node to delete an associated `Tweet` node.

+To test the `remove_tweet` walker, we have to check is there any tweets connected with `profile` node.Then we can spawn `remove_tweet` walker on the `tweet_node`.
+Finally, the test verifies that the tweet node has been successfully removed and is no longer connected to the profile.

 checks is there any tweets : ``tweet2 =  [root --> (`?Profile)--> (`?Tweet)][0];``
-spawn walker : `tweet2 spawn remove_tweet();`
+spawn remove_tweet walker on tweet_node : `tweet2 spawn remove_tweet();`
 check tweet is removed : ``check len([root --> (`?Profile) --> (`?Tweet)]) == 0;``

 Complete test case: